haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 It should be clear how this ability to control time makes it possible to write tests that can verify even the most complex asynchronous interactions in a _deterministic_ manner (cue ["mind blown"](https://github.com/Haacked/gifs/blob/master/mind-blown/Mind-Blown-Russell-Brand.gif)).

-Unfortunately, the `TestScheduler` doesn't extend into real life, so your shenanigans are limited to your asynchronous Reactive code, but there's still a lot of fun to be had there.
-Happy coding!
+Unfortunately, and this next point is important, the `TestScheduler` doesn't extend into real life, so your shenanigans are limited to your asynchronous Reactive code.
+Thus, if you call `Thread.Sleep(1000)` in your test, that thread will really be blocked for a second.
+But as far as the test scheduler is concerned, no time has passed.

+The good news is, with the `TestScheduler`, you generally don't need to call `Thread.Sleep` in your tests.
+There are many methods in Reactive Extensions for converting asynchronous calling patterns into Observables.

+So the `TestScheduler` might not be as much fun as Kirby's golden watch, it should make writing and testing asynchronous code a whole lot more fun than it was in the past.